bkc1/terraform-SSM-sessions-manager/README.md

 ## Overview

 Simple demo that highlights how to utilize SSM Sessions Manager to connect to an EC2 (Spot) instance in a completely isolated subnet, with no access to the internet(no IGW or NAT).
 This uses KMS for encryption for the session and for CLoudwatch and S3 logging.
-This is accomplished by using VPC endpoints, specifically (Privatelink) interface endpoints and an S3 Gateway endpoint(for logging).
+VPC (Privatelink) interface endpoints and an S3 Gateway endpoint are used for the EC2 instance to reach AWS service endpoints.

 ### Logging session data
 - As of writing this, APIs for enabling Sessions Manager audit logs to S3/Cloudwatch logs are not currently available and thus this could not be automated with Terraform.
 This project deploys the resources needed to quickly configure encrypted audit logging to S3 as noted [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-logging.html)